jasonalexander-ja/MiniPOV3/readme.md

 ### Building

-Open this repository in a command line, with make and WinAVR installed, run `make mypov.hex`, this will compile your code to the file `mypov.hex`.
+Open this repository in a command line, with make and the AVR toolchain installed, run `make mypov.hex`, this will compile your code to the file `mypov.hex`.

 ### Create your uploader

-Connect your AVR based Arduino to your PC, opening the Arduino IDE, select it the correct port and Arduino boardn then open the examplke sketch `File -> Examples -> 11.ArduinoISP -> ArduinoISP` and upload it.
+Connect your AVR based Arduino to your PC, opening the Arduino IDE, select the correct port and Arduino board then open the example sketch `File -> Examples -> 11.ArduinoISP -> ArduinoISP` and upload it.

 <img src="docs/ide.png">